IBM/model-evaluation-workbench/README.md

 # 4. Running the application/Model Evaluation

-#### Use case used here to demonstrate:
+#### Use Case:
-Created 2 models using Natural Language Classifier.
+We created 2 models using Natural Language Classifier.
- Model 1: Intentionally Built with appropriate training samples.
- Model 2: Intentionally built with slight inappropriate training samples.

 Now, we would evaluate which model is performing better when compared to each other.
 For that we would have already configures as per application deployment steps.